mohemiv/TCLtools/README.md

  * Do not use TCLproxy for TCP/IP port scanning.
 TCL doesn't support -async option of socket, and the SOCKS will not work about 30 seconds after connection to a filtered port.
  * On older versions of IOS scripts can write the output to the another console.
 It's an IOS bug.
- * The script should be stopped after the session is broken; script will write something to the console
+ * The script should be stopped after the script will write something to the console when the session is broken

 The scripts were tested on Cisco 2811 Integrated Services Router, Cisco Catalyst 2960, and Cisco Catalyst 3750-X.